leoschweizer/moneymoney-coinbase-pro/README.md

 ## Installation

 ### Extension Setup
-1. Download a signed release of the extension directly from [this repository](https://github.com/leoschweizer/moneymoney-coinbase-pro/blob/master/coinbase-pro.lua?raw=true) or from the [official listing](https://moneymoney-app.com/extensions/).
+1. Download a signed release of the extension directly from [this repository](https://github.com/leoschweizer/moneymoney-coinbase-pro/blob/master/Coinbase%20Pro.lua?raw=true) or from the [official listing](https://moneymoney-app.com/extensions/).
-2. Move `coinbase-pro.lua` to the MoneyMoney extensions directory.
+2. Move `Coinbase Pro.lua` to the MoneyMoney extensions directory.

 ### Coinbase Pro Account Setup
 1. Sign in to your Coinbase Pro account and open the API Settings located in the main menu.